d20-Luna/IronGods/Chapter1/README.md

 - **Loot:** Under the table.
   - 1x Black-level access keycard

-**NB:** As *speak with dead* is no longer a spell (its closest equivalent is *[talking corpse](https://2e.aonprd.com/Spells.aspx?ID=329)* - an uncommon 4th level spell) and other spells that can possibly illuminate Hetuath's backstory aren't until higher levels - long after the PCs have left Torch.
+**Note:** As *speak with dead* is no longer a spell (its closest equivalent is *[talking corpse](https://2e.aonprd.com/Spells.aspx?ID=329)* - an uncommon 4th level spell) and other spells that can possibly illuminate Hetuath's backstory aren't until higher levels - long after the PCs have left Torch.
 DMs that wish to relay his tragic tale to PCs may want to leave additional clues.

 ### B16.
 Blocked Exit